jenkinsci/gerrit-code-review-plugin/README.md

 Significant performance improvment on the branch indexing and checkout of changes.
-On the validation of [Gerrit Code Review CI](https://gerrit-ci.gerritforge.com) the branch indexing time was reduced from 40 minutes down to 2 minutes (20x improvment).
+On the validation of [Gerrit Code Review CI](https://gerrit-ci.gerritforge.com) the branch indexing time was reduced from **40 minutes down to 2 minutes** (20x performance improvement).

 Also, introduces the ability to reduce the number of refs being fetched by defining a custom query condition.